TheCyberVault/IoC-and-Threat-Intelligence-Sources/AlienVault.md

-# AlienVault Threat Intelligence Source Feed Overview
+# AlienVault Threat Intelligence Source Feed

 The AlienVault Threat Intelligence Source Feed, integral to the Open Threat Exchange (OTX), serves as a pivotal resource for cybersecurity professionals.
 It offers in-depth cyber threat data, including Indicators of Compromise (IoCs), and harnesses the collective expertise of a worldwide security community to deliver timely threat intelligence, essential for proactive threat detection and mitigation.